DVDAGames/elite-dangerous-journal-server/README.md

 including `fs.watch()` issues with the Journals and using Bonjour for Network Discovery
 - [Frontier Forums Elite Dangerous Journal Discussion](https://forums.frontier.co.uk/showthread.php/275151-Commanders-log-manual-and-data-sample) for providing some info about what's in these files and how they work
+- [CMDR rolandbosa](https://github.com/rolandbosa) for adding some necessary new functionality long after I was no longer able to play the game